pgcentralfoundation/pgrx/README.md

 along with `#[derive(PostgresType)]` and `#[derive(PostgresEnum)]` for automatic conversion of custom types.

-Note that `text` and `varchar` are converted to `&str` or `String`, so PGX assumes that any Postgres database you use it with has a UTF-8-compatible encoding.
-Currently, PGX will panic if it detects this is incorrect, to inform you, the programmer, that you were wrong.
-However, it is best to not rely on this behavior, as UTF-8 validation can be a performance hazard, this event was previously assumed to simply not happen, and PGX may decide to change the details of how it does UTF-8 validation in the future, as all functions for doing so are, in any case, fundamentally `unsafe`.
-For best results, always use PGX with UTF-8, and set database encodings explicitly upon database creation, as the default Postgres server encoding, `SQL_ASCII`, will guarantee neither ASCII nor UTF-8 (as Postgres will then accept but ignore non-ASCII bytes).
+Note that `text` and `varchar` are converted to `&str` or `String`, so PGRX assumes any Postgres database you use it with has UTF-8-compatible encoding.
+Currently, PGRX will panic if it detects this is incorrect, to inform you, the programmer, that you were wrong.
+However, it is best to not rely on this behavior, as UTF-8 validation can be a performance hazard.
+This problem was previously assumed to simply not happen, and PGRX may decide to change the details of how it does UTF-8 validation checks in the future in order to mitigate performance hazards.

+The default Postgres server encoding is `SQL_ASCII`, and it guarantees neither ASCII nor UTF-8 (as Postgres will then accept but ignore non-ASCII bytes).
+For best results, always use PGRX with UTF-8, and set database encodings explicitly upon database creation.

 ## Digging Deeper